somijaiswal23/Udemy_Learn-Software-Testing-27-/README.md

 * The second thing is when the app becomes responsive you know this word.
 It's not responding.
 Sometimes it appears and it means that the app is having a crash.

+### Bug Severity and How to write a bug report?

+#### Bug Priority Level

+* How fast a bug should be fixed according to its impact on the functions or features of a successful launch of the product (a website home page or an application).

+* How severe is the impact of a bug on the core functionality of the component or system.

+* Critical : The defect affects the core functionality or critical data.
+It does not have a work around. (the enduser cannot have a solution for it or replace it with another function).

+* High : a feature or function is not usable as its supposed to be.
+Should be fixed in the first available patch or release after launch.

+* Medium : Bugs that do not affect any critical user functionality.
+They have workarounds.
+The function works but in a degraded fashion.

+* Low : The defect doesn't affect functionality or data.
+It doesn't need a work around.
+It doesn't impact productivity or efficiency.
+It is merely an inconvenience.

+#### How to write a bug report?

+1) A short but informative headline that includes a short description of the issue

+2) When did you first notice the bug?

+3) How frequently does the bug surface?

+4) Where does the bug appear?
+(For instance, on the main menu screen or splash screen)

+5) Can the bug be reproduced over and over or only sporadically?

+6) What are the exact error messages that you are receiving?

+7) Is there any other relevant error information to report?

+8) List the steps did you take to reproduce the bug?
+Be specific.

+9) If you can’t reproduce the bug 100% of the time, indicate how often you can reproduce it (For instance, 3 of every 10 attempts).

+10) State how the bug has affected your expected results.
+Include any suggestions that you feel could potentially fix the bug.